Integrated Science Lab

 Design of these information systems must be informed by both psychological science and computational analytics.
 SCIENCElab is building an integrated cognitive design science to guide development of information systems for data-intensive analysis, decision-making, and operational management.
 This integrated science must be precise enough to effectively guide technology builders and interaction designers.
 It should also guide organizations to adopt new processes and support new ways of training data scientists and their collaborators and managers.

 In SCIENCE lab we often start with cognitive ethnography.
-A trained observer is embedded with the decision-makers in the environment in which they work— in the field, office, etc. They observe and talk to the people there, taking lots of notes, recording video etc. These papers get reviewed by experts in the application area so we know we are on the right track.
+A trained observer is embedded with the decision-makers in the environment in which they work— in the field, office, etc. They observe and talk to the people there, taking field notes, recording video etc. These papers are reviewed by experts in the application area to confirm their accuracy.

 Based on those reports we use cognitive engineering methods to develop information systems to better support those people in their situations to use data more effectively.
-The goal is to build a design language of cognitive phenomena and methods by which they can be shaped by dynamic and interactive visual information systems.
+These systems are evaluated "in the wild" with field experiments that record interaction between a visual analytics trained data scientist and one or more subject matter experts as they conduct a data analysis, make an informed decision, and come to an agreement about a course of action.
+Video and keystroke analysis of this joint activity is mined to build a design language of cognitive processes and methods by which they can be shaped by dynamic and interactive visual information systems.
 These papers are reviewed by experts in information system and computer technology.

 We then do laboratory studies and field experiment testing on specific aspect of the interface to determine how analysts process information contained in those visualizations and how they concieve of and execute queries using the interface.
 These studies extend distributed cognition and visual cognition theory and methods to focus on how interactive visual information systems shape thinking.

 For more information about the methods we use, please look at the Integrated science projects page